Working with data in code

 Staged transactions

-The changes to the database (Adding, modyfing, deleting) an element will be staged.
-The changes will apply only after the code has been sucessfully executed.
-(No uncaught exceptions, No negatve result returned).
+The changes to the database (Adding, modifying, deleting) an element will be staged.
+The changes will apply only after the code has been successfully executed.
+(No uncaught exceptions, No negative result returned).

 If you add an element x to the database, you won't be able to find it until the staged changes are made.